SHaTRO/mostly-adequate/README.md

 * All of the "functions" used to build the app itself are moved to *functions/* in their respective files.
 * We did jump ahead a little and add `Either<E,A>` when doing the fetch to handle errors.

-Both the pre-refactor and post-refactor apps are essentially identical, but are importing different versions of `url` and `render`.
+Both the pre-refactor and post-refactor apps are essentially identical, but are importing different:% versions of `url` and `render`.

+### Chapter 07 - Hindley-Milner & Assoc.

+This chapter explores Hindley-Milner type signatures and free theorems.
+It also makes a passing mention of type constraints.
+The primary thrust of the chapter is that reasoning about functions via type signature and naming can be better than "RTFMing".
+The argument is compelling if not wholly demonstrated.

+For the review, the Hindly-Milner type signatures are represented alongside typescript functional declarations.
+This demonstrates the power of Typescript to enforce strong typing while retaining the flexibility of the functional programming.

+Note that no examples of "constraints" are presented.
+Javascript, lacking type signatures, does not support an example of this directly.
+This is a future topic to explore.